-If you have multiple Google Ads accounts, then you can track conversions across all of those accounts – hundreds of accounts, if you like – using a single conversion code snippet (also called a "tag").
+If you have multiple Google Ads accounts, you can track conversions across all of those accounts—hundreds of accounts, if you’d like—using a single conversion code snippet (also called a "tag").
 This is possible with cross-account conversion tracking.

 To use this feature, you’ll want to have or create an Google Ads manager account (MCC) for creating conversion actions that you can use across your accounts.

-BenefitsCross-account conversion tracking is useful for people and businesses that manage multiple Google Ads accounts.
+BenefitsCross-account conversion tracking is useful for people and businesses who manage multiple Google Ads accounts.
 Here are some of the benefits:

 - Fewer code snippets and reports.
 Create one conversion tracking tag and use it across multiple accounts.

-- Minimise miscounts.
-Placing fewer tags on your website makes it less likely to accidentally count the same conversion more than once.
+- Minimize miscounts.
+Placing fewer tags on your site makes it less likely to accidentally count the same conversion more than once.

-- Speed up your website.
+- Speed up your site.
 Fewer tags means less HTML on your website.
 And that’ll speed up load times for your customers.

-Let’s say that you own a hotel company.
-You use multiple Google Ads accounts to send traffic to a reservation page on your website, and each Google Ads account has its own conversion tracking tag.
+Let’s say you own a hotel company.
+You use multiple Google Ads accounts to send traffic to a reservation page on your site, and each Google Ads account has its own conversion tracking tag.

 How it works

-There are four steps to setting up cross-account conversion tracking.
+There are four parts to setting up cross-account conversion tracking.

 |Choose the accounts for which you’d like to use cross-account conversion tracking.|

-If your managed accounts already have conversions, then you can stop using those account-specific conversion actions and use cross-account conversion actions instead.
+If your managed accounts already have conversions, you can stop using those account-specific conversion actions and instead use cross-account conversion actions.
 Here's how the two are different:

 |Managed in a manager account (MCC)||Created and managed in an individual account (non-manager)|